-4) A minimum of eight (8) eleven (11)-man varsity games must be played by the conclusion of the ninth (9th) week of the season in order for a school to be considered for selection to a playoff berth.
-A maximum of nine (9) games may be counted toward the playoffs.
+4) A maximum of nine (9) games may be counted toward the playoffs.
 A maximum of one (1) game per week may count toward the playoffs, unless exception has been granted by the Executive Director of the IHSA.

 5) Competition against non-varsity opponents shall not be considered for playoff competition.